 - 1. From IBM FixCentral, download the IBM Spectrum Scale Advanced Edition 5.x.x.x installation package.
-The version of this package must match with the version of the IBM Spectrum Scale Erasure Code Edition cluster.
 You must download this package to the node that you plan to use as your installer node for the IBM Spectrum Scale Advanced Edition installation and the subsequent IBM Spectrum Scale Erasure Code Edition installation.
 Also, use a node that you plan to add in the existing ESS cluster. - 2.
 Extract the IBM Spectrum Scale Advanced Edition 5.x.x.x installation package to the default directory or a directory of your choice on the node that you plan to use as the installer node.

 '''

-/DirectoryPathToDownloadedCode/Spectrum_Scale_Advanced-5.x.x.x-x86_64-Linux-install --textonly --silent
+/ \textit{DirectoryPathToDownloadedCode}/ Spectrum\Scale\Advanced-5.x.x.x-x86\64-Linux-install --text-only --silent

 '''